Gustavo160902/OSFall2025/Hw_4/Problem_2.md

 For this problem, I created two versions of a concurrent queue in Go.

+### How to Run

+Save the file as `main.go` in your Go workspace.
+Open a terminal in that folder and run:

 The first one is a **Two-Lock Queue** that uses two normal sync.Mutex locks: one for adding items and one for removing items.
 The second one is a **Lock-Free Queue** that uses atomic operations from Go’s sync/atomic package so it can work without locks.